lenskit/java.lenskit.org/releases/lenskit-2.2.md

 - The `recommend`, `global-recommend`, and `predict` commands accept a `--item-names` command to specify a CSV file mapping item IDs to item names.

+- Fixed configuration loading to properly handle custom classpaths.

+- The `--help` output is now more thorough.

 ## Evaluator